flatpak/flatpak-docs/docs/conventions.rst

 - Glib: provides access to the XDG base directories through the ``g_get_user_cache_dir ()``, ``g_get_user_data_dir ()``,
   ``g_get_user_config_dir ()`` functions
-- Qt: provides access to XDG base directories with the the `QStandardPaths Class <http://doc.qt.io/qt-5/qstandardpaths.html>`_
+- Qt: provides access to XDG base directories with the `QStandardPaths Class <http://doc.qt.io/qt-5/qstandardpaths.html>`_

 However, applications that aren't using one of these toolkits can expect to